vitalijvolyanyuk/rover-based-manipulator-prototype/README.md

 # Rover-Based Manipulator Prototype
-This project is a rover-based manipulator designed and built for a manufacturing and design.
+This project is a rover-based manipulator designed and built for a manufacturing and design course.

 ---